qosdil/tt-fraudsters-suspender/README.md

 go install .
 ```

-Then the `tt-fraudsters-suspender` app will be available in your Go bin directory.

 > Note: If you update the `/.env` file, then you need to run the `go install .` command again.

 ### Run the App

-By assuming that Go bin directory is included in your system's `$PATH` environment variable, you can run the `tt-fraudsters-suspender` from any directories.
+By assuming that `$GOPATH/bin` is included in your system's `$PATH` environment variable, you can run `tt-fraudsters-suspender` from any directories.

 Please continue with next section for more details on how to work with app.